Face2PPG: An unsupervised pipeline for blood volume pulse extraction from faces: Experimental results

-It can be seen that our method, relying on the multi-region pipeline obtains better results that all unsupervised methods, across all six benchmark datasets.
+\definecolor{orange}{HTML}{C2570E} \definecolor{blue}{HTML}{294483} \definecolor{green}{HTML}{298323} It can be seen that our method, relying on the multi-region pipeline obtains better results that all unsupervised non-learning-based methods across all six benchmark datasets.
 Our results are also comparable to some recent supervised methods that require training on videos taken in similar conditions.
+Additionally, as shown in paper \cite{Alvarez2023rPPG2Depression}, our method is highly efficient, taking only 17 ms per frame, and under 33 ms with face detection and alignment.
+This outperforms deep learning methods, which generally require longer processing times per frame, underscoring our approach's computational advantage.